KarlMoran/Quiz/README.md

 ## Instructions form

 The Instruction page tells you how to play the game.
-It is located beside the game in a COGS icon.
-This COG can bring you to and form the Instruction page.
+It is located on the game page "How To Play" .
+This COG can bring you to the Instruction page.
+There is allows a back button on the instruction to get back to the game.

 <img width="1018" alt="How To play" src="https://user-images.githubusercontent.com/92300013/152997247-f45e8f91-8a7f-46e9-9be1-bd01f4890364.png">